sezinkarasu/deceptionbench-llama-qwen-eval/known-limitations.md

 I manually audited the qwen3:8b L1-baseline condition and found 42 rows (of 293, ~14%)
 where `response_text` was empty or truncated mid-generation, yet a `decept`/`honest` verdict was still assigned by the judge model.
+I did this by reviewing all 293 baseline rows in VisiData and flagging any with empty `response_text` or a response that was cut off mid-JSON or mid-sentence.
 This includes 5 fully-blank rows (`response_text`, `thought_verdict`, and `response_verdict` all empty), consistent with a dropped or failed API call during the run.
 I found truncated rows were disproportionately labeled `decept` (roughly 4:1 decept:honest among the 42).

 Examples: